pybind/pybind11/docs/advanced/pycpp/numpy.rst

 Structured types
 ================

 In order for ``py::array_t`` to work with structured (record) types, we first need to register the memory layout of the type.
-This can be done via ``PYBIND11_NUMPY_DTYPE`` macro which expects the type followed by field names:
+This can be done via ``PYBIND11_NUMPY_DTYPE`` macro, called in the plugin definition code, which expects the type followed by field names:

 .. code-block:: cpp